cloudforet-io/api-doc/content/en/monitoring/plugin/Webhook.md

 ### init

-desc: Verifies a specific Webhook.
+Verifies a specific Webhook.
 You must specify the parameter `secret_data`, encrypted account data of the Webhook to validate.